ParkenDD/park-api-v3/README.md

 - `-u` for a custom URL.
 If you cant to use this script for another environment, you will have to set the url.
 For example, if you cant to do a local test, you have to set it to `-u http://localhost:5000`.
 - `-s` to silence the status output.
 Using this, you can pipe the JSON output to other applications like `json_pp`.
+- `-si` to limit sources to a list of source ids.
+Has to be used like `-si 1 2 3`
+- `-su` to limit sources to a list of source uids.
+Has to be used like `-su source1 source2 source3`

+`-si` and `-su` are mutually exclusive and need to be set as the last parameter.
+`get-new-duplicates.py username -su source1 source2` works, `get-new-duplicates.py -su source1 source2 username` does
+not.

 ### Apply duplicates